Shaaali/identity-apps/docs/guides/identity-providers/enterprise-login/oidc.md

 # OpenID Connect Identity Provider Login

-You can add standard [OpenID Connect login](https://openid.net/specs/openid-connect-core-1_0.html#) to your applications using an external OpenID Connect(OIDC) identity provider and enable users to log into applications with their accounts in the external identity providers.
+You can add standard [OpenID Connect login](https://openid.net/specs/openid-connect-core-1_0.html#) to your applications using an external OpenID Connect(OIDC) Identity Provider(IdP) and enable users to log into applications with their accounts in the external identity providers.

 ## How it works
 To provides this login capability, Asgardeo uses standard [OpenID Connect with authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) underneath.
 For an application, the OpenID Connect login flow with external identity provider works as follows: